Vanylvsfjorden

 There are settlements all around the shoreline of the fjord and on some of the islands at the mouth of the fjord.
-Some of the larger, more notable villages on the shore of the fjord include Fiskåbygd, Sylte, Slagnes, Åheim (all in Vanylven) and Leikanger and Borgundvåg (in Selje).
+Some of the larger, more notable villages on the shore of the fjord include Fiskåbygd, Sylte, Slagnes, Åheim (all in Vanylven Municipality) and Leikanger and Borgundvåg (in Stad Municipality).

 The Haugsholmen Lighthouse is located in the outer part of the fjord.
+The Stad Ship Tunnel has its northern entrance in the Vanylvsfjorden.